 For GE864-GPS module the AT\$GPSAT command has a different functionality compared with the same command running on GM862-GPS and GE863-GPS modules.

-In fact, GE864-GPS is furnished with a SiRF Star IV GPS chipset.
+GE864-GPS is provided with a SiRF Star IV GPS chipset.
 The chipset is equipped with an internal LNA, if the user needs an external LNA having a better gain than the internal one, he may disable the internal LNA using the AT\$GPSAT command.

+AT\$GPSAT=1

-AT\$GPSAT=1 Enable external GPS antenna LNA OK
+Enable external LNA

-4.1.7.
+4.7.
 Saving GPS Parameters

-AT command used to save the set parameters in the module memory (NVM).
+The following AT command is used to save the GPS parameters set into NVM memory.